 The physical dimension of the heart appears to be a highly significant variable.
 In the absence of distributed sources, the other defibrillation mechanisms involve a distance (for influence to propagate).
-Cardiac dimensions have been emphasized through an analysis of the minimum dimensions to sustain a scroll wave15, and are known medically as a heart
+Cardiac dimensions have been emphasized through an analysis of the minimum dimensions to sustain a scroll wave and are known medically as a heart disease risk factor.

 The filament-wall interaction hypothesis assumes that the outer regions of a scroll wave interact with depolarized tissue and thereby alter the filament dynamics.
-A simulation study7 finds delayed scroll wave termination, after a few scroll wave rotations, with scroll waves interacting with VE at the epicardial and endocardial surfaces, in support of this hypothesis.
+A simulation study finds delayed scroll wave termination, after a few scroll wave rotations, with scroll waves interacting with VE at the epicardial and endocardial surfaces, in support of this hypothesis.

-The filament tension hypothesis is based on the observation that a filament will be dynamically unstable and will contract once its end point on a heart chamber wall or large blood vessel has been severed due to a VE induced depolarized region, Modeling and simulation studies 16,17 support this hypothesis, with the terminology of unpinning.
-Once unpinned, the unstable filament end can only repin to a heart surface wall or to a large blood vessel of outer radius at least w/2, where w is the electrical wave front width18.
-The value of $w \sim 500$ microns was determined9, leading to minimum repinning radius of 250 microns, rather close to the minimum VE radius of 200 to 400 microns estimated here and in the literature.
+The filament tension hypothesis is based on the observation that a filament will be dynamically unstable and will contract once its end point on a heart chamber wall or large blood vessel has been severed due to a VE induced depolarized region.
+Modeling and simulation studies support this hypothesis, with the terminology of unpinning.
+Once unpinned, the unstable filament end can only repin to the heart's surface wall or to a large blood vessel of outer radius at least w/2, where w is the electrical wave front width.
+The value of $w \sim 500 \ \mu m$ was determined, leading to a minimum repinning radius of 250 $\ \mu m$ , rather close to the minimum VE radius of 200-400 $\ \mu m$ estimated here and in the literature.
 The same analysis applies to the pinning of filaments in the first place, so that only larger blood vessels can play this role.